mateusjunges/laravel-kafka/docs/consuming-messages/11-queueable-handlers.md

 }
 ```

+As you can see on the `__invoke` method, queued handlers does not have access to a `MessageConsumer` instance when handling the message,
+because it's running on a laravel queue and there are no actions that can be performed asynchronously on Kafka message consumer.

 After creating your handler class, you can use it just as a normal handler, and `laravel-kafka` will know how to handle it under the hoods 😄.